AndreyKoudr/TCAD/README.md

 - (1) C++ templates
 - (2) As simple as all STLs
-- (3) All in front of you, no first-, second- or third-party libs, no millions of dlls
+- (3) All in front of you, no first-, second- or third-party libs, no millions of foreign dlls
 - (4) Interface is simple, mostly one-line code (see main.cpp with examples)
 - (5) Easy debugging, heavily commented
 - (6) Free to change